martinceresa/CursilloIntroLcc/Histo/Leibniz.md

-Young Leibniz Idea: It was clear to him that the special characters used in arithmetic and algebra, the symbols used in chemistry and astronomy, and the symbols he himself had introduced for the diff and integral calculus, all provided a paradigm showing how crucial a tryle appropiate symbolism could be.
+Young Leibniz Idea: It was clear to him that the special characters used in arithmetic and algebra, the symbols used in chemistry and astronomy, and the symbols he himself had introduced for the diff and integral calculus, all provided a paradigm showing how crucial a truly appropriate symbolism could be.
-Leibniz reffered to such a system of charaters as a "characteristic".
+Leibniz refereed to such a system of characters as a "characteristic".
-Unlike the alphabetic symbols which had no meaning, the examples just mentioned were form him a real characteristic, in which each symbol represented some definite idea in a natural and appropiate way.
+Unlike the alphabetic symbols which had no meaning, the examples just mentioned were form him a real characteristic, in which each symbol represented some definite idea in a natural and appropriate way.

 What Leibniz went after was, on the lines of serious "men of good will" sitting around a table to solve some critical problem.
-After writing out the problem in Leibniz's projected lang, his univ characteristic, it would be time to say "Let us Calculate", out would come the pens and a solution would be fouynd whose correctness would necessarily be accepted by Leibniz logic calculus.
+After writing out the problem in Leibniz's projected lang, his univ characteristic, it would be time to say "Let us Calculate", out would come the pens and a solution would be found whose correctness would necessarily be accepted by Leibniz logic calculus.

 For example: